 The general regulations of the Examination Regulations state that all students should apply for Confirmation of Status within nine terms of their admission as a graduate student.
-However, the Graduate Studies Committee of the Department of Sociology highly recommends under the subject specific regulations that students apply for Confirmation of Status by Friday of Week 6 of the sixth term for those not undertaking substantial fieldwork, or by Friday of Week 6 of the seventh term for those doing fieldwork in their second year.
+However, the Graduate Studies Committee of the Department of Sociology highly recommends under the subject specific regulations that students apply for Confirmation of Status Week 6 of the sixth term for those not undertaking substantial fieldwork, or by Week 6 of the seventh term for those doing fieldwork in their second year.